fortio/fortio/README.md

 [![codecov](https://codecov.io/gh/istio/fortio/branch/master/graph/badge.svg)](https://codecov.io/gh/istio/fortio)
 [![CircleCI](https://circleci.com/gh/istio/fortio.svg?style=shield)](https://circleci.com/gh/istio/fortio)

-# Φορτίο
+# Fortio
 <img src="https://github.com/istio/fortio/blob/master/docs/fortio-logo-color.png" height=141 width=141 align=right>

-Φορτίο (fortio) is [Istio](https://istio.io/)'s load testing tool.
+Fortio (Φορτίο) is [Istio](https://istio.io/)'s load testing tool.
 Fortio runs at a specified query per second (qps) and records an histogram of execution time and calculates percentiles (e.g. p99 ie the response time such as 99% of the requests take less than that number (in seconds, SI unit)).
 It can run for a set duration, for a fixed number of calls, or until interrupted (at a constant target QPS, or max speed/load per connection/thread).

-The name fortio comes from greek φορτίο which is load/burden.
+The name fortio comes from greek [φορτίο](https://translate.google.com/translate_tts?q=Φορτίο&tl=el&tk=452076.38818&client=t) which means load/burden.

 Fortio is a fast, small, reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).